AlejandroSalgado95/Compilador_MMS/README.md

 * Semantical type checks between the operands of an expression, and the expression itself depending on the requiring statement
 * The quadruples generation for several statements, including: expressions (aritmetic,relational,logical), and non-linear statements (if-else, for, while)
 * Virtual addresses managing (storing, retrieving and deleting) and calculation of the memory size needed for the functions
-* The quadruples for functions and functions calling without return statements
+* The quadruples for functions and functions calling with their return statements

 ## Installation
 1.Install python3: brew install python3